-To participate in the walk, download the Karrakatta Walk Trail One map here, or collect a copy from the Karrakatta Cemetery office near the main entrance.
+To participate in the walk download a copy of the map or collect a copy from the Karrakatta Cemetery office near the main entrance.
 The walk is approximately two kilometres long and takes around two hours to complete.
 It is possible to start, leave or re-join the walk at any stage.

 Inside the main gates of Karrakatta Cemetery off Railway Road are the Lodge and Waiting House.
 They were constructed in 1898-99 and are still in use today.

 The Lodge was constructed by builder JS White for the cost of 498 pounds.
 Monday 24 April 1899 was fixed as opening day, and The Lodge was completed with few problems or delays, ready for the Superintendent to move in.

 The Lodge has been home to a number of families and workmen at Karrakatta Cemetery.
 In 1993 it was moved 20 metres north to allow for the expansion of the administration offices, and restored back to the original size for use as administration and meeting areas.

 The Board also planned a comfortable Waiting House for mourners to assemble while waiting for corteges to arrive.
 In 1905 a contract was awarded to George Temple Poole to design a suitable waiting house and public facilities at a cost of 406 pounds.
 The Waiting House has been modified over the years but is still used today as an assembly areas for mourners.